-As indicated above, the current Framework Programme lacks flexibility essentially because the whole budget is allocated to Specific Programmes at the beginning of the 5-year period.
-To create the flexibility needed to respond to new developments or threats, the Panel recommends that not all of the Framework Programme's allocated-budget is committed at the beginning of the 5-year period.
-The Commission should only commit a relevant part to cover the first 3 years.
+As indicated above, the current framework programme lacks flexibility, essentially because the whole budget is allocated to specific programmes at the beginning of the five-year period.
+To create the flexibility needed to respond to new developments or threats, the Panel recommends that not all of the framework programme's allocated budget is committed at the beginning of the five-year period.
+The Commission should only commit a relevant part to cover the first three years.
 It is likely that the uncommitted part of the budget will vary between different areas depending on the perceived rate of evolution of the science and technology.

 However, in a case where, for example, no more than 80% of the total budget is to be committed over the first three years, the Panel envisages the following.
-In year one of the Programme, 100% of the allocation for that year will be committed, up to 80% of the allocation for year two and up to 60% of the allocation for year three.
+In year one of the programme, 100% of the allocation for that year will be committed, up to 80% of the allocation for year two and up to 60% of the allocation for year three.

-Under this new procedure, the Council would be advised by the new Union Committee which every year would be reviewing the potential or need for new initiatives or Specific Programmes that could be supported by uncommitted parts of the budget.
-If the Council does not opt for new proposals, the budget would then be allocated to the existing Programmes along the scheme above.
+Under this new procedure, the Council would be advised by the new Union Committee, which every year would be reviewing the potential or need for new initiatives or specific programmes that could be supported by uncommitted parts of the budget.
+If the Council does not opt for new proposals, the budget would then be allocated to the existing programmes along the scheme above.

-The package of legal changes outlined above is an absolute prerequisite for a significant increase in flexibility within the Framework Programme.
-The changes will, we believe, have a greatly beneficial effect on the efficiency, quality and relevance of the Framework Programme and enhance the reputation of the European Union's science community in the eyes of the Union's citizens and elected representatives.
+The package of legal changes outlined above is an absolute prerequisite for a significant increase in flexibility within the framework programme.
+The changes will, we believe, have a greatly beneficial effect on the efficiency, quality and relevance of the framework programme and enhance the reputation of the European Union's scientific community in the eyes of the Union's citizens and elected representatives.

-The Panel believes that this greater flexibility will make it much easier for the Framework Programme to respond to new opportunities or challenges.
-This is a particularly important justification for flexibility, given the extremely rapid pace of evolution of some technology areas, e.g. in microelectronics and biotechnology.
+The Panel believes that this greater flexibility will make it much easier for the framework programme to respond to new opportunities or challenges.
+This is a particularly important justification for flexibility, given the extremely rapid pace of evolution of some technology areas, for example in microelectronics and biotechnology.

-4.2.3 Commission Programme Procedures
+4.2.3.
+Commission programme procedures

-While a lighter legal base and more delegation to the Commission will provide a backdrop for a more flexible Framework Programme, many of the detailed procedures employed by the Commission have been criticised by the Assessment Panels of the Specific Programme.
+While a lighter legal base and more delegation to the Commission will provide a backdrop for a more flexible framework programme, many of the detailed procedures employed by the Commission have been criticized by the assessment panels of the specific programmes.
 These criticisms are endorsed by our Panel and changes are recommended and outlined below: